On the use of the Derivative Approximation for Likelihoods for Gravitational Wave Inference: DALI performance for the Einstein Telescope

 \subsection{How accurate is DALI?}

 Clearly, marginalized 1-D histograms tell only a small part of the story.
 First, they contain no information on how biased the results are.
-Second, for some GW it could happen that some parameters have underestimated uncertainties at the same time that others have overestimated ones.
+Second, for some GW some parameters could have underestimated uncertainties while others have overestimated ones.
 For distance and localization, for instance, this could lead to an incorrect understanding of the potential in cross-correlating with galaxies.
 In order to better understand how well DALI performs, we will use the Jenson-Shannon Divergence, discussed above.

 We start by evaluating the JSD for the 1-D marginalized posteriors in each of the 11 GW parameters here considered.
 We compute the JSD for all 300 injections, comparing each approximation scheme with the exact MCMC posterior.
 The results are shown in Figure~\ref{fig:JSD-1D}, where we depict the median JSD values and the $68\%$ quantile range of the JSD distribution.
 Here we also include the naïve doublet case in which $d_L$ is used as a parameter instead of $1/d_L$.
 We find that DALI significantly outperforms the FM inversion for all parameters except $t_0$ and $\chi_s$.
 Both the doublet-DALI using $1/d_L$ and the triplet-DALI show comparable results, whereas the doublet using $d_L$ is the least accurate for the distance inference, as already discussed.